philipcristiano/builderl/README.md

 Shell expansion will not happen so using $VAR directly will not work.
 If you need the environment variable then a script can be used.

+## Installation

+Once the package is in your repository

+`pkg install builderl`

+Add a configuration file (see above) to `/etc/builderl.config`

+Enable the service

+`svcadm enable builderl`